 HERBAL APPLE CIDER VINEGAR HAIR RINSE

-- Herbs of your choice (list mentioned above)
+- 1/4 cup herbs of your choice (see above)

-Store the ACV and herbs in a cool, dry place for two weeks.
-Shake the container every day.
+- Store the mixture in a cool, dry place for two weeks.
+Gently shake the container every day.

 LOVE THIS POST?
 PIN IT BELOW!